 Ah, gold.
 Symbol of first place; representation of power; token of entry to one fictitious chocolate factory.
 There’s no doubt about it; gold is bold particularly when used to create watches.
 The tonal choice for tanned skin, gold is reminiscent of summer all year round.
 Done right and it’s the perfect statement piece for any occasion.
 Gold can, in fact, be arguably considered as the most iconic tone for watches, lending a timeless, refined edge.
 Gold will never get old.
-So to celebrate the greatness of this metal we recap seven best real gold watches for men, because who doesn’t want to add a flash of gold to every outfit?
+Here are the best real gold watches for men who want to add a flash of gold to every outfit.

 1. Audemars Piguet Tourbillon Extra-thin Openworked

 A bit different from other gold watches on the market, the Audemars Piguet Tourbillon Extra-thin Openworked model’s design is noticeable for its intricate features.
 Its casing is almost bionic, lending a little Star Wars reference to C-3PO.
 Featuring an 18 carat gold case, glare-proofed sapphire crystal and case back as well as a water resistance to 20m, Audemars Piguet has sustained the precision and reliability of their brand with this timepiece.
 Movement with plat tourbillon, open worked movement, power reserve on the back and differential power reserve also add to Audemars Piguet’s creation’s extensive features.
 Silver bolts on the frame of the dial play off the gold nicely, offering more of a dimensional look.